 If you enjoy bibimbaps and quesadillas, you’re going to love this.
 Serve it with some homemade baked tortilla chips!

 - Where do you find gochujang?
 You should be able to find it at Asian supermarkets, and I’ve seen it at some Whole Foods locations.
 If all else fails, you can get it online.
-If you’re new to gochujang, I recommend getting it in a smaller tube instead of a large container.

 - What else do you do with gochujang?
 The paste will last for a long time in the fridge, so you don’t have to worry about it spoiling quickly.
 Use it to make my forbidden rice bowl or a bibimbap!
 Alice from Hip Foodie Mom has an awesome recipe for that.